Registered Psychologists Edmonton SW

 Eye Movement Desensitization and Reprocessing

 EMDR is a therapy that was developed to assist in the treatment of trauma and PTSD.
 Trauma that has not been processed correctly continues to cause distress in the body and in the brain has the ability to be debilitating and there are many symptoms that people try to manage.
-EMDR is a body based treatment that integrates the traumatic memories into a person’s more adaptive or positive memories.
+EMDR therapy is a body based treatment that integrates the traumatic memories into a person’s more adaptive or positive memories.
 These new links are thought to result in new learnings, elimination of emotional distress, and new insights.
 EMDR can be used as a stand-alone treatment or as one aspect of a treatment plan.

 Gottman couples therapy begins with an assessment of the relationship that then informs the therapy process.
 The goals of this therapy are to reduce conflict, increase intimacy, respect and affection, remove the feeling of stagnancy and increase empathy and understanding.
 Therapeutic interventions are designed to strengthen the areas of friendship, managing conflict and creating shared meaning.
 Couples learn how to change their patterns, repair past hurts, increase their closeness and intimacy, and create shared goals.

 Mindfulness practices are believed to be able to help people better control their thoughts, rather than be controlled by them.
 Mindfulness is being used with a variety of other modalities and is integrated into treatment plans.
 Mindfulness can help people to separate themselves from their unhelpful thoughts, emotions and physical sensations before they becoming overwhelming.
 Generally they can help relieve symptoms of stress, physical pain and other mental health concerns.